saforem2/l2hmc-qcd/README.md

 ### Dynamics / Network

 For a given target distribution, π(x), the `Dynamics` object ([`src/l2hmc/dynamics/`](src/l2hmc/dynamics)) implements methods for generating proposal configurations (x' ~ π) using the generalized leapfrog update.

-This generalized leapfrog update takes as input a buffer of lattice configurations `x` and generates a proposal configuration `x' = Dynamics(x)` by evolving the
+This generalized leapfrog update takes as input a buffer of lattice configurations `x` and generates a proposal configuration `x' = Dynamics(x)` by evolving generalized L2HMC dynamics.

 <!--The [`GaugeDynamics`](l2hmc-qcd/dynamics/gauge_dynamics.py) is a subclass of `BaseDynamics` containing modifications for the 2D U(1) pure gauge theory.-->